WWT Castle Espie is home to the largest collection of ducks, geese and swans in Ireland.

-WWT is undertaking conservation work for many of the birds you will see in the collection which wouldn't be possible without the support of our members.
+WWT is undertaking conservation work for many of the birds you will see in the collection which wouldn't be possible without the support of our members and visitors.

 The red-breasted goose has suffered a staggering 56% population decline in the last 10 years.
 The red-breasted goose is globally threatened, and classified as ‘Endangered’.
 It breeds in Arctic Russia and migrates south and then west to winter around the Black Sea, particularly in Bulgaria, Romania and the Ukraine.

 WWT is the lead organisation for the red-breasted goose International Working Group to help protect the future of this species.
 This includes monitoring the birds at their wintering grounds and the threats they face as well as fitting 25 satellite transmitters to the geese in order to track their movements.

 The Hawaiian goose represents WWT's greatest conservation success story by breeding the birds in captivity and releasing them in the wild, a project supported by WWT members.